-The area over which the stock is distributed has increased a little more since 2013, and it remains concentrated in Disko Bay, Vaigat and the Northern part of its range.
-Despite a decline over 2015, mean densities are high in Disko Bay and Vaigat, but is in 2017 at its serial mean.
-In almost all strata in the Offshore regions, densities increased over 2016; was about 1.2 times higher the Northern regions, about 2.3 times higher in W3-W4 north, south, and west of Store Hellefiskebanke, 2.9 times higher in W5-W7 and is over all and is at 102% of its serial mean.
+The area over which the stock is distributed has increased a little since 2013, and it remains concentrated in Disko Bay, Vaigat and the Northern part of its range (north of 66°N).
+Densities are almost four times higher in Disko Bay and Vaigat compared to offshore regions, but in both regions, densities are close to their serial means.
+In almost all strata in the Offshore regions, densities shown some minor decreases over 2017; but was about 1.5 times higher in the central regions (W5-W7) than in 2017, and a value mush higher than observed for the past 10 years.
 Densities are practically zero on the continental slope west of the banks all the way from Store Hellefiskebanke to Kap Farvel.

-The latitude index of the survey has declined from 2010 - 2013, followed by and increase until 2016 and remain at comparable value in 2017.
-The North index remain stable owing to high proportion of biomass in the Northern regions and in Disko Bay & Vaigat, and lower proportion of biomass in the W- regions.
-Survey biomass from the northern (above 66° N) and inshore regions constitute almost 91% of the total offshore survey biomass.
+The latitude index of the survey has declined from 2010-2013, followed by a continuous increase to 2018.
+The North index remain stable from 2009 to 2015 owing to high proportion of biomass in the Northern regions and in Disko Bay & Vaigat, and lower proportion of biomass in the W- regions.
+However, for the past 3 years, three have been a declining trend in the North index.
+Survey biomass from the northern (above $66^{\circ}N$) and inshore regions constitute almost 85% of the total offshore survey biomass, whereas biomass in those regions has account for more than 90% for the past five years.